From trolley boy to global change-maker

 Through this experience, I learnt that in working with some communities they won't listen to you unless they believe you want to genuinely understand and participate in their social context first.
 This was despite the fact that we brought free technology to purify their drinking water.
-We couldn’t talk business until we engaged them socially and earn their respect and trust, regardless of what we were offering.
+We couldn’t talk business until we engaged them socially and earned their respect and trust, regardless of what we were offering.

 It got me thinking that I knew a lot about business and very little about communities.
 The ensuing search to find out more about communities and how they develop and grow guided me to my current research, and something I'm passionate about – understanding the wellbeing of societies.

 In developed nations, the wellbeing of a society is often measured by Gross Domestic Product (GDP) alone, and that strikes me as missing so much.
 It's an indicator of economic health, but what about the many other components that contribute to the fabric of a society?
 I'm a big-picture thinker, and I knew there had to be a better way to measure wellbeing.

 Working with leaders across the globe, I set out to create a framework that would measure wellbeing across economic, environmental, social, cultural, physical, psychological, spiritual, and material components.
 Different to many models, the framework doesn’t measure these areas in isolation to give a score – instead, it looks at how they counterbalance each other.
 For example, economic growth takes a toll on natural resources and the environment will be impacted, and that relationship needs to be considered when measuring overall wellbeing.